dwnstr/vehicle-docs/docs/Home.md

-# Welcome to the GTA5/FiveM Vehicle Documentation!
+# GTA5/FiveM Vehicle Documentation!
 This wiki is organized by Dawnstar FiveM

+Welcome to the new home of our vehicle documentation!
+We have been growing these documents privately for some time now, and it's about time we make this public to contributions.
+Feel free to fork our docs and suggest changes!

 Have questions?
 [Join our Discord!](https://discord.gg/zH3k624aSv)